Wilmington Campus Guide

 The Campus Guide includes essential information for students attending this campus, such as academic support services, ID cards, class cancellation information, and a resource for restaurants and hotels in the area.

-I would like to take this opportunity to extend my personal welcome to you as a student at Springfield College Houston.
+I would like to take this opportunity to extend my personal welcome to you as a student at Springfield College Wilmington.

-At the Houston campus, you are treated with respect for your life, work, family, and community and life experiences.
+At the Wilmington campus you are treated with respect for your life, work, family, and community and life experiences.
 The sharing of these experiences with your fellow students and faculty increases total awareness and critical thinking, which is the key to our program’s success.
 Open, ongoing, and authentic dialogue is the foundation of our educational approach.

-The willingness to assist you in succeeding in your educational endeavors is sincerely shared by all the faculty and staff at Springfield College Houston.
+The willingness to assist you in succeeding with your educational endeavors is sincerely shared by all the faculty and staff at Springfield College Wilmington.
 We look forward to providing the very best learning environment for you throughout your Springfield College experience.

 All services are coordinated with the assistance of a resource specialist and focus on the development of sustainable skills to help students become independent learners.

 The support services are available on a drop-in basis during regular campus hours, class hours of operation, or by appointment.
-A student may self-select to seek assistance or follow through on a recommendation.
+A student may self-elect to seek assistance or follow through on a recommendation.

-We strongly encourage students to take advantage of the Academic Success Center services by contacting Ms. Jo Nell Yarbrough at (713) 681-1120, firstname.lastname@example.org to set up an appointment or learn more about these services and free reference tools.
+We strongly encourage students to take advantage of the Academic Success Center services by contacting Gwen Sanders at (302) 658-5720, firstname.lastname@example.org to set up an appointment or learn more about these services and free reference tools.

 Students with documented physical, learning, or psychological disabilities may be eligible for reasonable academic accommodations to help them succeed in their academic program.
 It is the student’s responsibility to make a request for such accommodations and to provide appropriate documentation administered by a qualified professional such as psychologists, medical doctors, or agencies specializing in the diagnosis of such disabilities.
 Students must submit current documentation.
-If you have questions about services for students with disabilities, please contact Assistant Dean/Campus Director Dr. Eric Castillo at (713) 681-1120, email@example.com
+If you have questions about services for students with disabilities, please contact Elizabeth Asbury-Brown, Assistant Director for Academic Services at (302) 658-5720, ext.
+213 email@example.com

 Please visit here for complete information.

-Notification of campus class cancellation, openings, delays, or closings will be available through PrideNet, your College email, or through the following stations.
+Notification of campus class cancelation, openings, delays, or closings will be available through PrideNet, College e-mail, or turning to the following stations For Wilmington tune to KYW-TV3, Channel 10, and KYW news radio 1060 for information on class cancelation.

 Bookstore Hours of Operation: